ulinja/ulinja/README.md

 👋 Hi, I’m Julian.
-I'm a free software advocate, student of computer science and freelance web developer and system administrator.
+I'm a freelance web developer and system administrator.

 👀 I’m interested in backend-focused web development, deployment automation and a ton of other things.